Our Practices

-Driving & Boating Under The Influence
+Driving & Boating Under the Influence

 These cases are unique because they involve the use of either alcohol or a controlled substance as an element of the charge.
 Serious bodily injury or death can result from the operation of a vehicle or vessel while under the influence of alcohol or a controlled substance.
 Because each case has its own set of facts and circumstances and are often based solely on the arresting officer’s opinions, each needs to be thoroughly investigated.